Griswold cast iron skillet. Simple identification guide using logos.

 (1873-1884)

-The Selden and Griswold family business becomes the Selden & Griswold Manufacturing company.
+The Selden and Griswold family business became the Selden & Griswold Manufacturing Company.

 Griswold Manufacturing Company